nchrkis/llm_uq/README.md

 |-------|----------|
 | **Appendix** | Reference material including the five prompt templates and definitions of the metrics used in the Results sheet (row accuracy and consensus rate). |

 ---

-## How Results Map to Uncertainty Metrics in the Paper

-Aleatoric and epistemic uncertainty are computed from the binary prediction columns using Shannon entropy and variation ratio.
-Semantic uncertainty is computed by embedding the reasoning texts (using the text-embedding-3-large model), clustering them by cosine similarity, and computing entropy over the resulting cluster distribution.

----